pbrisbin/mutt-config/README.md

 */3 * * * * /home/you/.mutt/bin/mailrun
 ~~~

-If `mailrun` finds an `offlineimap` currently running, it `kill`s it.
-In
+`mailrun` gives offlineimap 60 seconds to complete before forcibly
+killing that process.
+In my experience if it's not done in 30, it's
+hung.
+You may want to adjust these numbers depending on the size and
+number of your mailboxes.

-my experience, it's hung.
-That said, you should run your first sync
+Either way, you should run your first sync manually since it will take
-manually since it will take *a while*.
+*a while*.

 ## Msmtprc